 4. Can I get the case sealed?

 Yes.
 Convictions for felony child endangerment can be sealed five years after the case closes.
-And gross misdemeanor child endangerment convictions can be sealed two years after the case ends.
+Gross misdemeanor child endangerment convictions can be sealed two years after the case ends.

-But if the child endangerment case got dismissed, then the record seal process can start immediately.6 Learn how to get criminal records sealed in Nevada.
+If the child endangerment case gets dismissed, then the record seal process can start immediately.6 Learn how to get criminal records sealed in Nevada.

 5. Can I get deported?